Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Categorical Bayesian source tracking

-In the proposed tracking system, an uncertainty-aware estimate of the source location was iteratively updated; the update was based on the probed data passed from the sonde driver.
-As described in \cite{vergassola_infotaxis_2007}, the information about the estimation obtained in the next navigation waypoint can be quantified as the expected information gain.
+In the proposed tracking system, an uncertainty-aware estimate of the source location was iteratively updated, based on the probed data passed from the sonde driver.
+As described in \textcite{vergassola_infotaxis_2007}, the information about the estimation obtained in the next navigation waypoint can be quantified as the expected information gain.
 The navigation waypoint that maximises the expected information gain was selected and executed by ArduPilot.
 Throughout the source tracking procedure, the uncertainty levels of the estimates were closely monitored.
 When the uncertainty levels reached a satisfactory threshold, the server containing the tracking system would respond with the latest estimate as final results.

-In line with several works in pollution survey \cite{liu_bayesian_2024, ma_adaptive_2025, song_novel_2022}, the tracking area was discretised into a set of equally sized grids $g_{i}$.
+In line with several works in pollution survey \autocite{liu_bayesian_2024, ma_adaptive_2025, song_novel_2022}, the tracking area was discretised into a set of equally sized grids $g_{i}$.
 Each grid was attached to a coordinate with respect to a local \gls{neu} frame, $(x_{i}, y_{i})$, and the probability, $p \left( g_{i} \right)$, that the source of the pollution is contained within the grid was recorded.
 Therefore, the entire grid map was constructed into a discrete probability distribution, which represented the overall estimate of the pollution source location.
-Instead of formulating multivariate Bernoulli distributions \cite{ojeda_information-driven_2021}, the grid map was formulated into a categorical distribution with $k$ categories, where $k$ is the number of grids.
+Instead of \gls{cimb} \autocite{ojeda_information-driven_2021}, the grid map was formulated into a categorical distribution with $k$ categories, where $k$ is the number of grids.
 This addressed the ambiguity caused by normalising the multivariate Bernoulli and assuming the Bernoulli distributions as collectively independent.
 Using the categorical distribution, the best estimate was given as the expectation of it: